Butternut Squash Feta Hand Pies

 - 4 oz (8 tablespoons; 115g) cold unsalted butter cut into ¼-inch cubes

 - 1 lb (16 oz) butternut squash trimmed, peeled, and cut into ½-inch chunks

 - freshly ground pepper

-- 1 ounce feta cheese, crumbled
+- 1-2 ounces feta cheese crumbled

-- 1 whole egg, beaten
+- 1 large egg beaten

-- Roasted vegetables for 20 to 28 minutes, tossing with a wooden spoon every 8 to 10 minutes, or until the vegetables have softened and have begun to caramelize.
+- Roast the vegetables for 20 to 28 minutes, tossing with a wooden spoon every halfway, or until the vegetables have softened and have begun to caramelize.
 Set onto a rack to cool completely.

 - Assembly: Reduce the oven to 375°F (190°C).
 Set aside the egg wash and a pastry brush.
 Line two half sheet pans with parchment paper.

 - Remove the pie dough from the fridge, and allow it to rest at room temperature for 5 to 10 minutes.
 Once it has rested, place the dough on a lightly floured counter top.